7 Ways Your Body Warns You of Thyroid Gland Problems

 An excess or deficit of thyroid hormones in the body can make you really irritable, anxious and agitated.
 It can also cause you to experience constant sadness and depression because it alters the levels of serotonin in the brain.

-And if that weren’t enough, when something is wrong with your thyroid, you’ll have difficulty with digestion and stomach pressure that doesn’t improve with a balanced diet and physical exercise.
+And if that weren’t enough, when something is wrong with your thyroid, you’ll have difficulty with digestion and stomach pressure that doesn’t improve with a balanced diet now with physical exercise.

 7. Palpitations, high blood pressure and other symptoms